abilian/nua/nua-orchestrator/README.md

 - `python3.10-venv`
 - `python3.10-dev`
 - `python3-pip`
+- `pipx`

-i.e. you should run `apt-get install python3.10 python3.10-venv python3.10-dev python3-pip` before installing Nua.
+i.e. you should run `apt-get install python3.10 python3.10-venv python3.10-dev python3-pip pipx` before installing Nua.

 Note: this is temporary, the installation script will take care of this kind of details later.